The volume of digital content is increasing. In future, the need to verify content as authentic and to do it remotely will be greater and greater.

 What is an electronic signature?

 Electronic signature is an extensive concept that may be used with different meanings.
 At its simplest, an electronic signature can mean any electronic equivalent of a signature.
 Even solutions that may not be reliable can therefore be called electronic signatures.
-For example, a handwritten name at the end of a document alone is not reliable.
+For example, a name typed with a script-like font at the end of a document alone is not reliable.

 At its strongest, an electronic signature is legally binding and indisputable.
 Signatures created using the signature certificate in a certificate card of the Digital and Population Data Services Agency are such signatures.
 Forging them is extremely difficult as long as only the signatory knows the PIN code and no one else has access to the certificate card.